sjeandeaux/todo/README.md

 - [ ] better documentation in go
 - [ ] better coverage (ex: cli)
 - [ ] use a proxy
+- [ ] to keep it simple see KO to run go project in kubernetes
+- [ ] Kubernates operator instead of helm chart for mongodb

+### Quick Notes

+kubectl patch pvc -n dev test-mongodb -p '{"metadata":{"finalizers":null}}'